JeffersonLab/iguana/doc/gen/mainpage.md

 documentation for details, or browse the full list:

 - [List of all Action Functions](#action)

+@note To start an algorithm in order to use action functions, you may `Start` it without a bank list, that is, call iguana::Algorithm::Start() instead of iguana::Algorithm::Start(hipo::banklist&).
+Stopping the algorithm is the same regardless of whether you use action functions or not: call iguana::Algorithm::Stop().

 Action function parameters are supposed to be _simple_: numbers or lists of numbers, preferably obtainable _directly_ from HIPO bank rows.
 The return type of an action function depends on the algorithm type: